 The remedy of replacing a trustee may surface when there has been an actual or threatened breach of the trustee's fiduciary duty.
 A trustee may be replaced if the language of the trust... more

-Written by attorney Anthony Azemika, about 2 years ago.
+Written by attorney Anthony Azemika, over 2 years ago.

 In a partial reversal, a California Court of Appeals has ruled that Trial Court was wrong by basing a sanctions order partly on erroneous belief that the parties continuing fiduciary duty... more

-Written by attorney Howard Roitman, over 2 years ago.
+Written by attorney Howard Roitman, about 3 years ago.

 In Nevada, a claim for breach of fiduciary duty has three elements: 1.existence of a fiduciary duty;